-Adjusted return-on-equity, as approved by the Compensation Committee, is calculated as GAAP net income, excluding the after-tax impact of bonus above/below target and performance awards above/below budget, changes in fair value of warrant liability and embedded derivatives (if recorded), realized investment gains/losses, non-budgeted capital transactions, budgeted capital transactions with unexpected accounting treatment and changes to the U.S. federal tax code, divided by the average of 12/31/21 and 12/31/22 GAAP shareholders' equity, excluding the impact of changes in accumulated comprehensive other income from plan, changes in the fair value of our warrant liability and embedded derivatives (if recorded), and warrant exercises.
+Adjusted return-on-equity, as approved by the Compensation Committee, is calculated as GAAP net income, excluding the after-tax impact of bonus above/below target and performance awards above/below budget, changes in fair value of warrant liability and embedded derivatives (if recorded), realized investment gains/losses, non-budgeted capital transactions, budgeted capital transactions with unexpected accounting treatment and changes to the U.S. federal tax code, divided by the average of 12/31/22 and 12/31/23 GAAP shareholders' equity, excluding the impact of changes in accumulated comprehensive other income from plan, changes in the fair value of our warrant liability and embedded derivatives (if recorded), and warrant exercises.

-Adjusted expense ratio, as approved by the Compensation Committee, is calculated as GAAP net operating expense, excluding the pre-tax impact of bonuses, performance awards above/below budget, non-budgeted capital transactions and budgeted capital transactions with unexpected accounting treatment, and changes to the U.S. federal tax code, divided by GAAP net premiums earned excluding the pre-tax impact of non-budgeted capital transactions and budgeted capital transactions with unexpected accounting treatment.
+Adjusted expense ratio, as approved by the Compensation Committee, is calculated as GAAP underwriting and operating expenses excluding the pre-tax impact of bonuses, reinsurer ceding commissions and deferred acquisition cost reimbursement, performance awards above/below budget, non-budgeted capital and reinsurance transactions, budgeted capital and reinsurance transactions with unexpected accounting treatment, and changes to the U.S. federal tax code, divided by GAAP net premiums earned excluding ceded premiums and profit commission earned, the pre-tax impact of non-budgeted capital and reinsurance transactions and budgeted capital and reinsurance transactions with unexpected accounting treatment